opencybersecurityalliance/PACE/docs/UseCases/retrieve_sbom.md

 ## Format/serialization Conversions
 Some PACE systems will have the ability to transform the format or the serialization of the SBOM.
-The flow  would be the same as in Figure 1.
+The flows would be the same as in Figures 1,2.

 There are 4 classes of transformations in figure 3: